be4ndr/ZabbixToJira/README.md

 ## Result
 * A new ticket should be created in Jira with attached graph.
-* When problem is going to OK, script convert the ticket to "Done" status with comment from zabbix recovery message.
+* When problem is going to OK, script set the status of the ticket to "Done" and add a recovery message.